i Brazil's economic history

 ii Limitation of liability

-In Brazil, parties are excluded from liability for any indirect damages as provided in the Brazilian Civil Code.
-Parties may also include a limitation of liability clause for direct damages, but they are not allowed to simply eliminate any kind of liability they may have towards the other.
+Parties are excluded from liability for any indirect damages as provided in the Brazilian Civil Code.
+A party may include a limitation of liability clause for direct damages, but they are not allowed to simply eliminate any kind of liability they may have towards another party.

 iii Political risk